 6 Senators Assessing Trump's HHS Nominee Own Health Care Stocks, Too

-President-elect Trump's pick to run the Department of Health and Human Services is taking heat for his controversial stock holdings in companies affected by laws he's worked on and voted for.
+President-elect Donald Trump's pick to run the Department of Health and Human Services is taking heat for his controversial stock holdings in companies affected by laws he has worked on and voted for.
 But federal records show several senators who will take part in confirmation hearings for Rep. Tom Price, a Georgia Republican, have substantial health-related holdings as well.

 At least six members of the two Senate committees tasked with questioning or confirming Price, who was trained as an orthopedic surgeon, hold shares in health care companies.
-A Kaiser Health News analysis find that the investments, which include shares in companies such as Merck, Medtronic and Gilead Sciences, have been held by Sens.
+A Kaiser Health News analysis finds that the investments, which include shares in companies such as Merck, Medtronic and Gilead Sciences, have been held by Sens.
 Thomas Carper, D-Del., Bill Cassidy, R-La., Susan Collins, R-Maine, Tim Kaine, D-Va., Mark Warner, D-Va., and Sheldon Whitehouse, D-R.I.

 "This conflict of interest problem is one that members [of Congress] have danced around over a period of years much too lightly," said former Rep. Lee Hamilton, a Democrat, who founded the Indiana University Center on Representative Government after spending more than 30 years in Congress.
 "And I think it needs to be corrected in order to have confidence in the institution."

-KHN examined the most recent annual financial disclosures for the 40 senators who sit on either the Finance Committee, the Committee on Health, Education, Labor and Pensions, or both.
-The HELP Committee's courtesy hearing with Price Wednesday, and the Finance Committee's more pivotal vote has been scheduled for Jan.
+KHN examined the most recent annual financial disclosures for the 40 senators who sit on either the Finance Committee; the Committee on Health, Education, Labor and Pensions; or both.
+The HELP Committee's courtesy hearing with Price is Wednesday, and the Finance Committee's more pivotal vote has been scheduled for Jan.
 24.

 About half the senators reported holding stocks in their households, but only six disclosed owning stocks in health and biomedical firms.